-The Samuel De Champlain Bridge highlights Arup's global expertise to bring an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
+The Samuel De Champlain Bridge highlights Arup's global expertise bringing an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
 By providing timely, comprehensive technical and procurement advice, we have helped the Government of Canada to meet all project deadlines and thus realise an incredibly aggressive schedule.

 Since 2012, Arup has been providing expert technical advice to the Government of Canada to facilitate the replacement of the 3.4km-long Champlain Bridge over the St Lawrence River and Seaway and 4km of congested urban highway.
 It is one of the busiest corridors in Canada and is vital to both the local and national economy.